tableau/embedding-playbook/pages/03_server_management_and_restapi.md

 title: User Management, Content Management, and Display with the REST API
 ---

-Embedding a single visualization with the [JavaScript API]({{ site.baseurl }}/pages/01_embedding_and_jsapi) and enabling [single sign-on]({{ site.baseurl }}/pages/02_auth_and_sso) is a crucial first step, but is only part of the story when building scaled solutions that use Tableau content as components.
+Embedding a single visualization with the [Embedding API v3 or JavaScript API v2]({{ site.baseurl }}/pages/01_embedding_and_jsapi) and enabling [single sign-on]({{ site.baseurl }}/pages/02_auth_and_sso) is a crucial first step, but is only part of the story when building scaled solutions that use Tableau content as components.
 You often will have to use the REST API to integrate the users and content between your system and Tableau Server.

-The REST API allows you to query and manage sites, users, groups, workbooks, datasources, projects, and subscriptions/schedules.
+The REST API allows you to query and manage sites, users, groups, workbooks, data sources, projects, and subscriptions/schedules.
 The automation and integration use cases are effectively infinite, but the most common workflows it is used for in embedded analytics are:

 * User creation to sync with the users in the embedding application
-* Dynamic display of workbooks and datasources that a user has access to
+* Dynamic display of workbooks and data sources that a user has access to
 * Publishing workbooks as the last step in a content-integration workflow

 Because the REST API is called via HTTP, you can use whichever programming language is most appropriate.
 However, there is also the [Server Client Library](https://github.com/tableau/server-client-python) which simplifies the code required.
 The Server Client Library is currently only available in Python, but more languages are coming soon.